gargprateek26/kvstore/README.md

 Testing
 -------
-The `kvstore_test.go` file show usage examples and also, perform testing of the implementation.
-The following test cases have been considered keeping in view that several clients may concurrently bombard the same server with different requests:
+The `kvstore_test.go` file shows usage examples and also, performs testing of the implementation.
+The following test cases have been considered keeping in view that several clients may concurrently bombarding the same server with different requests:

 1. Single SET followed by single GET, both by different clients.
 2. Several SET by various clients, followed by a GET.